The Updated Version of Polar Bear Coolers 24 Pack

 Ease of Use

-The Polar Bear is simple and utilitarian.
+The Polar Bear is simple and practical.
 It has the standard top zipper and comes with a shoulder strap and handles much like the very similarly constructed AO Coolers 24 Pack.
-Testers didn't find anything particularly special about it, but this didn't detract from its overall usability.
-For shorter distances, it is easy to tote around and could indeed carry 24 beers (or your canned beverage of choice) plus ice well.
-The shoulder strap has a movable pad, as opposed to a rubber piece like the AO, and is overall better constructed.
+We don't think there's anything particularly special about it, but this doesn't detract from its overall usability.
+It is straightforward to use and can indeed hold 24 beers (or your canned beverage of choice) plus ice.
+The shoulder strap has an adjustable pad, as opposed to a rubber piece like the AO, and is overall better constructed.

-For longer hauls, it is a little awkward, unlike the Ice Mule Pro with its backpack straps that is super easy and comfortable to carry.
-This was to be expected, and truly longer carry distances don't seem to be something the Polar Bear is designed for anyway.
-But much like the AO Coolers 24 Pack and even the Editors' Choice, Engel HD30, there are side buckle straps that allow the cooler to assume a lower profile, boxy shape.
-This aided in packing it in a car a little better, but made opening and closing the zipper difficult when they were in use.
-Testers found that the external pocket wasn't big enough to be incredibly useful, much like the pocket on the AO, but that the included bottle opener on the zipper can open a bottle and is super convenient.
+Much like the AO Coolers 24 Pack and even the Editors' Choice, Engel HD30, there are side buckle straps that allow the Polar Bear to assume a lower profile, boxy shape.
+This aids in packing it in a car a little better, but makes opening and closing the zipper difficult with the buckles clipped.
+We don't feel the external pocket is big enough to be incredibly useful, much like the pocket on the AO, but that the included bottle opener on the zipper can open a bottle and is super convenient.

 The Polar Bear comes equipped with handles and a shoulder strap.

-The soft cooler market used to be dominated by big, expensive brands like Yeti.
+The soft cooler market used to be dominated by big, expensive brands.
 However, as we have found, this is no longer the case.
 Our testers have found several exciting soft coolers that prove you don't have to spend nearly as much to get an excellent cooler for all your adventures.
 While the Polar Bear isn't our first choice for insulation power or extreme durability, it's a great little cooler that surprised us with its performance and price.
-Though it's no longer our Best Buy award winner (that title has been snagged by the Homitt), it's still a decent buy and might be exactly the cooler you've been looking for.
+Though it's no longer our Best Buy award winner (the Homitt has snagged that title), it's still a decent buy and might be exactly the cooler you've been wanting.